Do I need therapy?

 What is therapy?

-Always remember that therapy and counselling is not the only form of treatment for mental health problems.
-Medical treatments such as antidepressants are also widely used, either alone or together with talking treatments.
+However, you don’t have to wait until you’re at a crisis point before talking to someone.
+It’s ok to try therapy at any point in your life, whatever your background.
+Also, remember that therapy and counselling are not the only form of treatment for mental health problems.
+Medical treatments such as antidepressants are also widely used, either alone of together with talking treatments.

 What are the different types of therapy?